Judekeyser/tail_rec/README.md

 which extends `Error`: **those kind of throwable you should never ever try to catch**, ever...

-With the tail recursive approach we did, you *do not optimize* your code.
-Rather, you allow a certain code style (if you hate it, just continue with streams!) with the following philosophy:
+With the aspect we built, we *do not optimize* our code.
+Rather, we allow a certain code style (if you hate it, just continue with streams!) with the following philosophy:
-"I'm aware that I'm going a bit too much of overhead, but it's worth it as avoid an `Error` to happen."
+"I'm aware that I'm doing a bit too much of overhead, but it's worth it as it avoids an `Error` to happen."

-Further developments are then left to your business: enrich with memoization, improve threading, allow configuration,...
+Further developments are then left to you: enrich with memoization, improve threading, allow configuration,...
 Be creative, have fun, and learn as much as you can!